Recursion Approach and Construction

 Witness Table

-The Witness table is a central bus that stores values shared across operations.
-It gathers the pairs (index, value)
+The Witness table can be seen as a central memory bus that stores values shared across all operations.
+It is represented as pairs (index, value), where indices are that will be accessed by

 the different chips via lookups to enforce consistency.

-- The Witness table values are represented as extension field elements directly (where base field elements are padded with 0 on higher coordinates) for addressing efficiency.
+Witnesstable values are represented as extension field elements directly (where base field elements are padded with 0 on higher coordinates) for addressing efficiency.

 Operation-specific STARK Chips